 A spinal decompression can be performed by removing the lamina to make space for the spinal cord and nerves.

-Your surgeon may perform a discectomy if the cause of your symptoms is a bulging disc.
-The bulging disc is removed to alleviate the pressure on the nerves.
+Your surgeon may perform a discectomy if the cause of your symptoms is a bulging disc (disc herniation).
+The herniated disc is removed, relieving pressure on the nerves.

 Approximately 2 hours.

-Aging and overuse may lead to degeneration of the spine with narrowed disc spaces, abnormal motion between vertebrae, and impingement of the nerves.
+Aging and overuse may lead to degeneration of the spine with narrowed disk space(s), abnormal motion between vertebrae, and impingement of the nerves.

 Spinal fusions are commonly performed in the cervical spine and the lumbar spine because these levels are the most mobile and most prone to injury and wear.